- Best Practices ●

 Problem: The background material color is the same as the QR Code, so the QR Code fades into the design.
 This makes it difficult for a scanner to differentiate where the design stops and the QR Code begins.

-Solution: Design QR Codes to match the background colors, but not in a manner that the QR Code gets lost in the design.
+Solution: Design QR Codes to match the background colors, but not in a manner in which the QR Code gets lost in the design.

 Maintain the quiet zone and make sure that the pixels stand out against the background or any surrounding color designs.